-Since Friday 9th October, Mrs Martin has been bringing her dog Casper into school as ‘The Rowans School Dog’.
-Casper has become an integral part of the school teaching team and is highly valued by the school and the children.
+Mrs Skinner brings her dog Tuxedo (Tux) into school as ‘The Rowans’ School Dog’.
+Tux has become an integral part of the school teaching team and highly valued by the school and the children.

-We have certainly see this at our school, pupils love to see Casper and greet Mrs Martin as she gets to school before 8am to walk Casper and play with him before school starts.
+We have certainly seen this at our school, pupils love to see Tux and are eager to walk and play with him even before school starts.

-In Casper’s reward dog role, children who have performed incredibly well during the week or those who have made progress in a certain subject, will be rewarded with spending time during lunch or break to interact with Casper.
-Walking, grooming, playing and training are some of the responsibilities the children will be allowed to undertake with Casper in his reward dog role.
+In his reward dog role, children who have performed incredibly well during the week or those who have made progress in a certain subject, will be rewarded with spending time during lunch or break to interact with Tux.
+Walking, grooming, playing and training are some of the responsibilities the children are allowed to undertake with him in their reward dog role.
 It has been proved that working and playing with a dog improves children’s social skills and self-esteem.
-Casper is regularly used as a reward dog and can been seen on walks around the school grounds or playing in the school playground with pupils every break time.
-We have found our most challenging pupils respond well with Casper’s intervention.
+Tux can be seen on walks around the school grounds or playing in the school playground with pupils every break time.
+We have found our most challenging pupils respond well with Tux’s intervention.

-In the future we hope to develop Casper’s role within the school and introduce him as a therapy dog.
-Within his therapy role he could work with children on a one-one basis.
-Children who struggle with social interaction can find a reassuring friend in a canine therapy dog.
+Children who struggle with social interaction can find a reassuring friend in a dog.
 Research also shows that children can be nervous and stressed when reading to others in a group.
 However, when a dog enters the group the child becomes less stressed and less self-conscious.
-This results in improving the literacy skills of children by reading to a pets as Therapy.
+This results in improving the literacy skills of children by reading to a pets as therapy.

 There is a full risk assessment in place, but if you have any concerns regarding your child interacting with the dog, please telephone the school office and let us know.